 Today, we bring you another exceptional timepiece for your reading and viewing pleasure.
 The De Bethune DB28 Maxichrono ref.
-DB28MCRZN presented at Baselworld 2014 is one of our favorite 'monopoussoir' —mono-pusher— chronographs along with the De Bethune DB29 Maxichrono Tourbillon —included in the 2014 GPHG pre-selection and reviewed by us here— and the Blancpain Villeret Chronographe Monopoussoir reviewed here.
+DB28MCRZN is one of our favorite 'monopoussoir' —mono-pusher— chronographs along with the De Bethune DB29 Maxichrono Tourbillon —reviewed by us here— and the Blancpain Villeret Chronographe Monopoussoir reviewed here.

-Sticker Price 166,000 CHF ex VAT.
+Sticker Price CHF166,000 Swiss Francs.
 For more info on De Bethune click here.